THE OPERATIVE VISIT

 - Refuses to get in the chair or lie back in the chair

-- Kicks and shakes the head during treatment
+- Is angry and/or argumentative; kicks and shakes the head during treatment

 - Grabs at the doctor’s and assistant’s hands or instruments